Dhaka is the capital and largest city of Bangladesh, and, at the same time, the cultural and economic hub of the country.

 Avoid moving from place to place in a rickshaw, CNG or a taxi, especially at night, as they are particular targets when it comes to gunpoint robberies.

 - Visas - Many countries do need a visa to enter Bangladesh.
 Make sure your passport is valid for at least 6 months from the date of arrival in Bangladesh.
 If you are not sure about your visa status, contact your local Bangladesh embassy.

 - Currency - Bangladeshi taka is the official currency in Dhaka.
 Dhaka is an extremely cheap place but, the city primarily operates on cash.

-- Weather - The climate in Dhaka is subtropical monsoon climate that, depending on the season, varies in rainfall, high temperatures and humidity.
+- Weather - The climate in Dhaka is a subtropical monsoon climate that, depending on the season, varies in rainfall, high temperatures, and humidity.
 It has three distinct seasons: a hot, humid summer that lasts from March to June; a cool, rainy monsoon season from June to October, and a cool and dry winter from October to March.

 - Airports - Hazrat Shahjalal International Airport, formerly known as Zia International Airport, is the largest airport serving Dhaka, and in the entire country of Bangladesh.
 It is located in Kurmitola in northern Dhaka.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dhaka, since it covers not only the costs of medical problems but also theft and loss of valuables.